seattlerationality/seattlerationality.github.io/index.md

 <!-- Do we *have* other meetings? -->

 ## Curious about rationality?
-The rationalist community gets pretty enthusiastic about...
+The rationalist community is defined by getting enthusiastic about...

 * **Ways to become less wrong:** see
   [Neural Categories](http://lesswrong.com/lw/nn/neural_categories/),